n8henrie/n8henrie.github.io/_posts/2011-12-07-handy-iphoto-albums.md

 <u><span style="font-size: large;">Favorites</span></u>

 <div>
-  Taking the next step, iPhoto&#8217;s &#8220;Smart Albums&#8221; can be <i>really</i> helpful and powerful.
-For example, I have a &#8220;Favorites&#8221; album that automatically includes any photo that has been rated 4 or 5 stars.
-This one might have been automatically included in iPhoto, I don&#8217;t remember.
-Either way, it&#8217;s super simple to create a smart album and set it to
+  Taking the next step, iPhoto’s “Smart Albums” can be <i>really</i> helpful and powerful.
+For example, I have a “Favorites” album that automatically includes any photo that has been rated 4 or 5 stars.
+This one might have been automatically included in iPhoto, I don’t remember.
+Either way, it’s super simple to create a smart album and set it to
 </div>

 <div>